|

 2. Who is your governing body?

-Art à la Carte is governed by a Board of Directors with appointed officers along with an Advisory Committee.
+Art à la Carte is governed by an Advisory Board with appointed officers.

 3. How is the program funded?